 The evidence base as to which natural habitats, both terrestrial and aquatic, are able to store carbon, under what conditions and for how long is still developing.
 For example, the rates of carbon sequestration achieved through woodland planting vary significantly depending on climate, tree species, soil type and the ongoing management of the wooded areas and may not begin to deliver net removals of carbon for around 10 years or longer after planting.
 This determines when a scheme needs to start before it can be considered to be effective.
-There are also a number of complex questions that the need to be addressed to ensure that investing in natural capital carbon off-setting delivers what is intended, such as the permanence and additionality of the removal of carbon, how to price the off-setting activity and how carbon reductions will be verified.
-Without greater clarity and certainty on the science there are strong concerns about the financial and reputational risk for investors and landowners and managers.
-However, what is increasingly clear is that many types of natural capital carbon off-setting will need to begin very soon and at scale if they are to produce large-scale removals of carbon within the next 10 years or so.
+There are also a number of complex questions that need to be addressed to ensure that investing in natural capital carbon off-setting delivers what is intended, including how to price the off-setting activity and how carbon reductions will be verified.
+Without greater clarity and certainty on the science there are strong concerns about the financial and reputational risk for investors and landowners.
+What is increasingly clear is that many types of natural capital carbon off-setting will need to begin very soon and at scale if they are to produce large-scale removals of carbon within the next 10 years or so.

-There are a number of co-benefits can come from both reducing carbon emissions from farming and land use and from well-designed and delivered natural capital carbon off-setting.
+There are a number of potential co-benefits that can come from both reducing carbon emissions from farming and land use and from well-designed and delivered natural capital carbon off-setting schemes.
 This includes flood alleviation, improvements to water quality and biodiversity, enhanced recreational value, and jobs in land management sectors.
 This also provides the potential, subject to government policy, to combine income from off-setting carbon with income for other natural capital services, for instance payments from water companies for flood alleviation and reduced run-off, which increases the financial viability of such investments.

-GHG emissions from agriculture in England and Wales are about 55 MtCO2e, which is about 10% of total UK emissions.
-Emissions from agriculture are a more complex mix than other sectors, with around 40% being nitrous oxide ( $N_2O$ ), 50% being methane (CH4) and 10% being carbon dioxide (CO2).
-The land use and forestry sector in the UK is a net carbon sink, with about 10 MtCO2e being sequestered in 2018, which is equivalent to abating around 2% of total UK carbon emissions.
-In other words, the agriculture and land use sector is both a source and sink of greenhouse gases.
+GHG emissions from agriculture in England and Wales have remained largely static since 2000 and are currently about 10% of total UK emissions.
+These emissions are a more complex mix than from other sectors, with around 40% being nitrous oxide (N_2O), 50% being methane (CH_4) and 10% being carbon dioxide (CO_2).
+The agriculture and land use sector is also a carbon sink, with about 10 Mt CO_2e being sequestered in 2018, which is equivalent to abating around 2% of total UK carbon emissions.
+In other words, the sector is both a source and a sink of greenhouse gases, but emissions are greater than the amount of carbon being sequestered.

 The Committee on Climate Change concluded in 2020 that deep emissions reductions in the agriculture and land sectors cannot be achieved without changes in how land is used.
-The contribution to emissions reduction from these sectors requires actions to change farming practices and consumer behaviour to release about a fifth of agricultural land by 2050 so that they it can be used to sequester carbon, assuming that the need for land for food production, housing and other activities is met first.
-The Committee also concluded that government must increase net tree planting from about 9,000 hectares per year currently to an average of about 30,000 per year, with the aim of increasing woodland cover in the UK from today's 13% to 19% by 2050.
+The contribution to emissions reduction from these sectors requires actions to change farming practices and consumer behaviour to release about a fifth of agricultural land by 2050 so that it can be used to sequester carbon, assuming that the need for land for food production, housing and other activities is met first.
+The Committee also concluded that government must increase net tree planting from the current rate of about 9,000 hectares per year to an average of about 30,000 per year, with the aim of increasing woodland cover in the UK from today's 13% to 19% by 2050.